yatinkumbhare/puppet-rjil/README.md

     source newtokens.sh

 You'll see a consul ID.
 Copy that consul ID and paste onto last line of the rc file (.bashrc).
 Note: There may be problems with reusing the same id.
 You need to be careful that you recreate the env from scratch every-time, or old machines will join the new cluster.
 So whenever you create a dev env, always run newtokens.sh.

     export consul_discovery_token=ca004..7f42f3

 #### 4. Install puppet modules (using sudo -E)

+NOTE: you will need to run this operation as sudo if you intend to install the gems as system gems.
+Otherwise, consider installing ruby via rvm to ensure that you can install gems in the local users environment.

 First, you need to make sure that your Puppet module dependencies are installed.
 NOTE: make sure that you install librarian-puppet-simple and *not* librarian-puppet!!!!

     gem install librarian-puppet-simple